-- 3.72 Table 3 shows that on average planning permissions for 19 dwellings per annum have lapsed since 2011 (the historic lapse rate).
-A schedule of the lapsed planning permissions since 2011 is provided at Appendix 5. - 3.73 The historic lapse rate includes lapsed planning permissions on both large and small sites.
-However, it is noteworthy that the permissions for only four large sites have lapsed in the last 10 years, which in combination total 49 dwellings.
-This is indicative of the situation in Cotswold District where sites are generally delivered quickly once approved.
+- 3.76 Table 3 shows that on average planning permissions for 18 dwellings per annum have lapsed since 2011 (the historic lapse rate).
+A schedule of the lapsed planning permissions since 2011 is provided at Appendix 5. - 3.77 The historic lapse rate includes lapsed planning permissions on both large and small sites.
+However, it is noteworthy that the permissions for only four large sites have lapsed in the last 11 years, which in combination total 49 dwellings35.
+This is indicative of the situation in Cotswold District where sites are generally delivered quickly once approved. - 3.78 Notwithstanding this, it is reasonable to assume that a proportion of extant planning permissions will lapse in future.
+This can be applied as a discount to the housing trajectory (the lapse rate), which makes the trajectory realistic. - 3.79 The lapse rate should only apply to extant planning permissions.

-&lt;sup>33 Wells Masonry, Tetbury - 'Outline application for redevelopment of site to comprise 18 dwellings' (ref: 12/05030/OUT - lapsed in July 2016); Land parcel at the Sunground, Avening - 'Erection of 6 affordable dwellings and 5 private dwellings' (ref: 14/02675/FUL - lapsed in December 2017); Elkstone - 'Conversion of two agricultural buildings to form ten residential dwellings, change of use of land and associated works' (ref: 16/01672/FUL - lapsed August 2019); and Fosse Lodge, Batsford - 'Redevelopment of former scrapyard for the erection of 10 dwellings' (ref: 17/00842/FUL - lapsed 15/02/2021).

-- 3.74 Notwithstanding this, it is reasonable to assume that a proportion of extant planning permissions will lapse in future.
-This can be applied as a discount to the housing trajectory (the lapse rate), which makes the trajectory realistic. - 3.75 The lapse rate should only apply to extant planning permissions.
 It is inappropriate to apply a lapse rate to other elements of the housing trajectory, which do not have planning permission and therefore cannot lapse.
+Similarly, a lapse rate should not be applied to the windfall allowance, which is based on historic and future delivery rates and already factors in planning permissions that have lapsed or will lapse in future.

+35 Wells Masonry, Tetbury - 'Outline application for redevelopment of site to comprise 18 dwellings' (ref: 12/05030/OUT - lapsed in July 2016); Land parcel at the Sunground, Avening - 'Erection of 6 affordable dwellings and 5 private dwellings' (ref: 14/02675/FUL - lapsed in December 2017); Elkstone - 'Conversion of two agricultural buildings to form ten residential dwellings, change of use of land and associated works' (ref: 16/01672/FUL - lapsed August 2019); and Fosse Lodge, Batsford - 'Redevelopment of former scrapyard for the erection of 10 dwellings' (ref: 17/00842/FUL - lapsed 15/02/2021).

-Similarly, a lapse rate should not be applied to the windfall allowance, which is based on historic and future delivery rates and already factors in planning permissions that have lapsed or will lapse in future. - 3.76 Consideration has been given to the proportional relationship between the number of dwellings in the housing trajectory that could potentially lapse (i.e. sites where development has not commenced) and the annual number of dwellings that have lapsed historically.
+- 3.80 Consideration has been given to the proportional relationship between the number of dwellings in the housing trajectory that could potentially lapse (i.e. sites where development has not commenced) and the annual number of dwellings that have lapsed historically.
 This is because a scenario could arise where the number of dwellings with planning permission could be much higher than in previous years.
 In such instances, it may be that the potential number of dwellings with planning permission that lapse will also be higher.
 Table 3 shows: - committed dwellings at I April each year since 2011 [A]; - dwellings with planning permission that have yet to commence development at I April [B]; - the number of dwellings with planning permission that lapsed the following year [C]; and - the percentage of dwellings with planning permission that lapsed [D].